 - pea shoots or rocket to garnish

-Wash the dirt off your beets.
+Wash the dirt off your beets (if they’re home grown).
 They’re dirty buggers.
 Poach them in boiling water until they’re soft enough to pierce easily with a fork, or roast in the oven with the skin on.
 Drain and allow to cool.

 Recipe taken from A Year of Practiculture, by Rohan Anderson

 Rohan Anderson left his desk job in the city for the richer pleasures of living a simpler life on the land.
 Over the years he has developed his own principle of practical living.
-Practiculture is a lifestyle choice.
-It’s about direct involvement in the day-to-day elements of living, and at the heart of it, the rewarding choice to grow, hunt and forage beautiful, healthy, sustainable food.
-A Year of Practiculture features 100 of Rohan’s simple, rustic, seasonal recipes, as well as his observations, victories and failures, and the realities of living a practical life surrendered to the bounty (and hardships) of the land through the seasons.
+A Year of Practiculture features 100 of Rohan’s simple, rustic, seasonal recipes, as well as his observations, victories and failures, and the realities of living a practical life.